-Order Number Title Description MQSeries Books GC33-1867 Quick Beginnings Gives a brief overview of MQSeries for AIX, describes how it fits together with the other IBM software servers, and provides information on planning for and installing the product.
+Order Number Title Description MQ Series Books and provides information on planni Gives a brief overview of MQSeries for AIX, and provides information on planning for, installing, and getting started with the product.
 GC33-1349 MQSeries Planning Guide Describes some key MQSeries concepts, identifies items that need to be considered before MQSeries is installed, including storage requirements, backup and recovery, security, and migration from earlier releases, and specifies hardware and software requirements for every MQSeries platform.
 SC33-1872 MQSeries Intercommunication Defines the concepts of distributed queuing, and explains how to set up a distributed queuing network in a variety of MQSeries environments.
 In particular, it demonstrates how to (1) configure communications to and from a representative sample of MQSeries products, (2) create required MQSeries objects, (3) create and configure MQSeries channels, and (4) establish MQSeries client/server connections.
 The use of channel exits is also described.
 GC33-1632 MQSeries Clients Describes how to install, configure, use, and manage MQSeries client systems.